AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing.md

 * **References** column of the Content Fragments Console
 * the [references link in the top toolbar of the Content Fragments editor](/help/sites-cloud/administering/content-fragments/authoring.md#view-references)

-Both provides a link that opens a dialog listing all parent references of that fragment; including referencing Content Fragments, Experience Fragments and pages.
+Both provide a link that opens a dialog listing all parent references of that fragment; including referencing Content Fragments, Experience Fragments and pages.
 To open a specific reference, click on the **Title** in the dialog.

 For example: